sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 Put in very simple terms, OpenBanking is a financial and technical standard.
 It allows a bank customer to
-* securely authorise third parties,
+1. securely authorise third parties,
-* through an API
+2. through an API
-* to perform all activities said customer would have to logon to the bank's portal to perform.
+3. to perform all activities said customer would have to logon to the bank's portal to perform.

 I have covered the internals of OpenBanking in great detail in my 2-part series ([part 1][7], [part 2][8]).
-Take some time to go through them, as we will be using some key concepts in our approach.
+Take some time to go through them, as we will be using some key concepts in our solution.

 # Marrying OpenBanking & web3